Jayu Park: Description

-The park is located on a bluff overlooking the city's harbor.
+The park is located on a hill overlooking the city's harbor.
 Prominently placed is a statue of general Douglas MacArthur.
-The park also houses a number of other statues, a small zoo, and a memorial to the Joseon–United States Treaty of 1882.
+The park also houses a small zoo and a memorial to the Joseon–United States Treaty of 1882.
 The park is also renowned for its cherry blossom blooming season.

 History

 Jayu Park reflects Korea's modern and contemporary history.
-In 1888, the park was managed by the Foreign Residents' Association, so citizens at that time called it Gakgukgongwon.
-After 1914 when foreign settlements were abolished and the park management rights were transferred to Incheon, its name was changed to Seogongwon or Yamate Park.
+In 1888, the park was managed by the Foreign Residents' Association, so citizens at that time called it Gakguk-gongwon.
+After 1914 when foreign settlements were abolished and the park management rights were transferred to Incheon, its name was changed to Seo-gongwon or Yamate Park.
 After the March First Movement in 1919, Hanseong Provisional Government was declared in the park.

-After Korea's liberation in 1945, it was called Mangukgongwon.
+After Korea's liberation in 1945, it was called Manguk-gongwon.
 More than half of the park was destroyed in the Korean War.
 After the statue of Douglas MacArthur who lead the Battle of Inchon was built in 1957, its name was changed to Jayugongwon.